flight-recorder/health-report/Usage.md

 Example:

-    $ java --timeout 5 HealthReport.java MyApp
+    $ java --timeout 5 HealthReport.java MyApplication

 #### --replay-speed <integer>

 The --replay-option can only be used when the source is a recording file.
 The option determines how fast events are replayed.
-A speed of 1 will, replays the events in the same pace as they were recorded.
-A speed of 10, replays them ten times as fast.
+A speed of 1 replays the events in the same pace as they were recorded.
+A speed of 10 replays them ten times as fast.

 Example: